-Suspected arsonist is ex-convict who believed Japanese studio stole his novel: media
+Suspected Japanese arsonist is ex-convict who believed studio stole his novel: media

 The fire wasn’t put out until early on Friday.

-Police investigators searched the smouldering shell of the building for evidence in an investigation that Kyodo said covered suspected arson, murder and attempted murder.
+Police investigators searched the smoldering shell of the building for evidence in an investigation that Kyodo said covered suspected arson, murder and attempted murder.

 Two petrol cans, a rucksack and a trolley were found near the site, and television images showed what appeared to be five long knives laid out by police as possible evidence outside the three-storey building.

-Kyoto Animation, in a quiet suburb about 20 minutes by train from the centre of Kyoto, produces popular “anime” series such as the “Sound!
+Kyoto Animation, in a quiet suburb about 20 minutes by train from the center of Kyoto, produces popular “anime” series such as the “Sound!
 Euphonium”.

 Its “Free!
 Road to the World - The Dream” movie is due for release this month.